Brad Garcia: Federal judicial service

-On June 15, 2022, President Joe Biden nominated Garcia to serve as a United States circuit judge for the District of Columbia Circuit.
+On June 15, 2022, President Joe Biden nominated Garcia to serve as a United States circuit judge for the United States Court of Appeals for the District of Columbia Circuit.
 President Biden nominated Garcia to the seat to be vacated by Judge Judith W. Rogers, who subsequently assumed senior status on September 1, 2022.
 On July 27, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Republican senators questioned him on cases that he was involved with that dealt with gun rights and abortion access.
 On September 15, 2022, his nomination was reported out of committee by a 12–10 vote.
 On January 3, 2023, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated later the same day.
 On February 2, 2023, his nomination was reported out of committee by an 11–9 vote.
 On May 9, 2023, Majority Leader Chuck Schumer filed cloture on his nomination.
 On May 11, 2023, the Senate invoked cloture on his nomination by a 54–41 vote.
 On May 15, 2023, his nomination was confirmed by a 53–40 vote.
 He received his judicial commission on May 16, 2023.
 Garcia is the first Latino to serve as a judge on the D.C.
 Circuit.